AndyFutcher/Universal-GTM/README.md

-# dataLayer
+# Universal-GTM
-First party dataLayer and declarations for SuccessEvents
+First party dataLayer and declarations for Google Tag Manager

+... more coming soon